Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Dataset

 \subsection{Video Clip Selection and Text Processing}

 To effectively generate video-text pairs, we use transcriptions along with the videos as the language in HD-VILA-100M.
-Different from traditional video-language datasets \cite{xu2016msr,anne2017localizing} that use manual annotations of descriptive sentences for videos, transcriptions are available in large quantities and involve richer information than descriptions.
+Different from traditional video-language datasets \cite{xu2016msr,anne2017localizing} that use manual annotated descriptions for videos, transcriptions are available in large quantities and involve richer information.
 However, many subtitles in YouTube videos are generated by ASR and are usually fragmentary and lacking punctuation.
-To overcome this problem, we utilize an off-the-shelf tool \footnote{https://github.com/ottokart/punctuator2} to split the subtitles for complete sentences.
+To split the subtitles for complete sentences, we utilize an off-the-shelf tool \footnote{\url{https://github.com/ottokart/punctuator2}} which shows 75.7\% accuracy on its test set.
 Then we make video clips by aligning the sentences to corresponding clips via Dynamic Time Warping using the timestamp of the original subtitles.
 After processing, each pair in the HD-VILA-100M consists of a video clip about 13.4 seconds on average and a sentence with 32.5 words on average.